pixie-io/docs.px.dev/content/en/05-reference/01-admin/07-debug-symbols.md

 nm <executable>
 ```

-An output of `no symbols` means the application has no symbols and won't be traced.
+An output of `no symbols` means the application has no debug symbols and won't be traced.

 ## Checking for dwarf symbols